aoterodelaroza/imgui-goodies/README.md

   + `LiftGrip`: a grip on the bottom left part of the window rendered in a different color.
 Responds to grabbing.

+  + `AttachTooltip`: a function that provides delayed tooltips.
+Tooltips are shown if: i) the mouse hovers over the element for longer than a certain time, passed as argument to the function, ii) the mouse goes from one tooltip element to another, and the tooltip is being shown, or iii) the mouse hovers a tooltip element for longer than t seconds and less than t seconds have elapsed since the last tooltip was shown.
+See example below.

 * `imgui_dock.cpp`: a window docking system.
 There are three types of
   windows: